godot-rust/gdnative-book/src/gdext/intro/coding.md

 # Coding
-This is where you can write the rust logic.
+This is where you can write the Rust logic.

 ## Creating the project
 In your terminal run: